 After your car accident, an insurer may present some paperwork for you to sign in exchange for a settlement check.
 DON’T SIGN ANYTHING until you speak with an experienced Atlanta car accident attorney.
-Insurance companies are in the business of making money and getting you the car accident compensation you deserve.
+Insurance companies are in the business of making money and not getting you the car accident compensation you deserve.
 So, they will almost certainly low-ball your car accident settlement offer in hopes of paying out as little as possible.

 Andrew E. Goldner has fought insurance companies in and out of court to get his clients the best settlements and results possible.
-Even if the offer you get from your insurer seems reasonable, it’s a wise move to have it reviewed by an auto accident attorney; once you accept that settlement, it’s virtually impossible to take further legal action related to your car wreck.
-Plus, your consultation is free, so you don’t risk anything by speaking with a car accident lawyer before signing paperwork.
+Even if the offer you get from your insurer seems reasonable, it’s a wise move to have it reviewed by an Atlanta auto accident attorney; once you accept that settlement, it’s virtually impossible to take further legal action related to your car wreck.
+Plus, your consultation is free, so you don’t risk anything by speaking with an Atlanta car accident lawyer before signing paperwork.

 Our Atlanta Car Accident Lawyer Is Ready to Get to Work

 At the Law Offices of Andrew E. Goldner, our Atlanta car accident attorneys know how much is on the line after a car accident.
-We will do everything we can to improve your chances of recovering every penny that you deserve, and securing a settlement amount that address all of your losses, past, present, and and future.
+We will do everything we can to improve your chances of recovering every penny that you deserve, and securing a settlement amount that addresses all of your losses, past, present, and and future.

 We will also make sure that your claim is filed within the statute of limitations, and that an insurance adjuster does not get away with lowballing a settlement offer.
 We have the resources necessary to investigate your accident, prove liability, organize your medical bills, file your claim, and negotiate on your behalf.
 If need be, we also will be prepared to take your case to court.